Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Central limit theorem

 \subsection{Using the Ward identity}

 The content of this section is essentially a summary of part of \cite{AmHeMa}.
 Nevertheless we feel it is important to explain how the Ward identity is used.
-Let us remind the reader that the Ward identity is given by
+In \cite{AmHeMa}, a Ward identitiy is shown to hold for random normal matrices, given by

 where

 Here $\mathbb E_n^h$ denotes the expectation value with potential $Q_\tau^h$.
 Indeed, by $\mathbb E_n^0$ we shall mean the expectation value with respect to $Q_\tau$.
 We remind the reader that $h$ is a smooth function with compact support.
 Our goal is to explain how \eqref{eq:limitWard} is related to the Ward identity.
 Our first step is to write